Kannnan04/day-25/README.md

 Features
-Responsive Design: The user interface is designed to be responsive, ensuring a consistent experience across different devices and screen sizes.
+RESPONSIVE DESIGN: The user interface is designed to be responsive, ensuring a consistent experience across different devices and screen sizes.

 Clean Look and Feel: The app has a clean and modern design, making it easy for users to navigate and interact with.